github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

      ...
    }

-This can be achieved by adding the following to a data extension file:
+To do this, add the following to a data extension file:

 .. code-block:: yaml